 Since Family & Children’s Agency began its Korean Adoption Program in 1982, it has placed over 2,000 children in American homes.
 The adjustment of these children to their families has been outstanding.

 The Agency’s work in Korea is anchored by a collaborative relationship with Social Welfare Society, (SWS) Inc., one of four private child placement agencies in Korea.
 SWS’s professionalism and the social work process ensure that infants are nurtured in private foster care and receive regular medical attention of the highest quality.
 We have found that SWS gives exceptional care to the Korean birth mothers and infants.
-Our Adoption Program staff visit Korean foster and baby reception homes affiliated with our programs on a regular basis.
+Our Adoption Program staff visit Korean foster and baby reception homes affiliated with our programs at least once a year.

 We place Korean children throughout the United States.

 |Children Available||Infant boys and girls (usually more boys than girls); usually arriving in the U.S. approximately at 13 to 18 months of age.
 The infant’s gender may not be specified for first adoption.|